West Virginia DMV Tests & Permit Practice – Questions & Answers

 This is not a passing score.
 Do you want to try again?

-#4.
-If you have a tire blowout, you should:
+#2.
+If you encounter a flooded roadway, you should:

 Directions given by a police officer overrule the message of any sign, signal, or road marking.